ccssmnn/tilly/src/content/blog/pragmatic-relationship-journaling/en.md

 Say I capture this one thought: "I had coffee with Sarah this morning.
 She's really excited about her ML project getting approved for production.
 Her cat Luna is completely recovered from the surgery now.
 Then I ran into Emma at the coffee shop later.
 She landed a huge restaurant rebranding client and seems so much happier about her finances."

 AI parses that, creates a note for each person with the relevant details, and surfaces two follow-up reminders: "Ask Sarah how the project is going" and "Check in with Emma about the rebranding launch."
 Without this, I'd manually create separate entries.
-That friction would break my journaling habit.
+Eliminating that friction is huge.

 It feels like talking to my journal.
 I just capture the moment, and the app handles the structure.
 The intentional part (deciding what to capture) stays with me.
 The tedious part (organizing it) is automated.